Ohio: Economy

 The manufacturing and financial activities sectors each compose 18.3% of Ohio's GDP, making them Ohio's largest industries by percentage of GDP.
 Ohio has the third largest manufacturing workforce behind California and Texas.
 Ohio has the largest bioscience sector in the Midwest, and is a national leader in the "green" economy.
 Ohio is the largest producer in the country of plastics, rubber, fabricated metals, electrical equipment, and appliances.
 5,212,000 Ohioans are currently employed by wage or salary.

 By employment, Ohio's largest sector is trade/transportation/utilities, which employs 1,010,000 Ohioans, or 19.4% of Ohio's workforce, while the health care and education sector employs 825,000 Ohioans (15.8%).
 Government employs 787,000 Ohioans (15.1%), manufacturing employs 669,000 Ohioans (12.9%), and professional and technical services employs 638,000 Ohioans (12.2%).
 Ohio's manufacturing sector is the third-largest of all fifty United States states in terms of gross domestic product.
 Fifty-nine of the United States' top 1,000 publicly traded companies (by revenue in 2008) are headquartered in Ohio, including Procter & Gamble, Goodyear Tire & Rubber, AK Steel, Timken, Abercrombie & Fitch, and Wendy's.

 Ohio is also one of 41 states with its own lottery, the Ohio Lottery.
 As of 2020, the Ohio Lottery has contributed more than $26 billion to education beginning in 1974.

-Transportation

-Roads

-Many major east–west transportation corridors go through Ohio.
-One of those pioneer routes, known in the early 20th century as "Main Market Route 3", was chosen in 1913 to become part of the historic Lincoln Highway which was the first road across America, connecting New York City to San Francisco.
-In Ohio, the Lincoln Highway linked many towns and cities together, including Canton, Mansfield, Wooster, Lima, and Van Wert.
-The arrival of the Lincoln Highway to Ohio was a major influence on the development of the state.
-Upon the advent of the federal numbered highway system in 1926, the Lincoln Highway through Ohio became U.S. Route 30.